RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 slot values as well as the ability to configure return values and state updates right within it.
-There are two levels of functionality - a lower level allowing a match of a string against a single recognizer, returning an intent match with parsed out slot values and a higher level "domain" functionality that allows configuring an entire app, returning not just a match but results and even updating the state.
+There are two levels of functionality - a lower level allowing a match of a string against a single recognizer, returning an intent match with parsed out slot values and a higher level "domain" functionality that allows configuring an entire app, returning not just a match but results and even updating the current state.

 ## "Recognizer" (or lower level) functionality
-npm module that provides VUI (voice user interface) special ad-hoc recognizer designed to parse raw text from the user and map it to the Alexa intents.
+npm module that provides VUI (voice user interface) special ad-hoc recognizer designed to parse raw text from the user and map it to intents.
 This could be useful in many cases.
-If you already have an Alexa skill and would like to convert it to Cortana or to Google assistant, or some other service, this module makes it really easy.
+If you already have an Alexa skill and would like to convert it to Google assistant, or some other service, this module makes it really easy.
 Many skills can be converted in less than an hour.
 Also you can use this to quickly create a skill or an app even if you don't already have an Alexa skill.